djaddison/learning-notes-svelte/notes/component_study3_mde.md

 - `button` height is often expressed as a combination of border + padding + line height
 - a design system often constrains the vertical pacing. ex: height of 32px
 - if `button` text (label) was allowed to flow to multiple lines, then `line-height` would impact the vertical pacing of the text
 - text that wraps would ideally have a `line-height` that maintains the vertical pacing convention of the design system.
-Out of context numbers would break the visual conventions. ex: content that is in two columns would potentially have misaligned vertical pacing
+Out of context numbers would break the visual conventions.
+Ex: content that is in two side-by-side columns would potentially have misaligned vertical pacing of text
-- text needs to be legible and accessible, so the relative values of `background-color` and `color` is an important relationship
+- text needs to be legible and accessible, so the relative value of `background-color` and `color` forms an important relationship between the two properties
 - a common design convention is to have `font-weight` be bolder when light color text is put on a dark color background
 - `box-shadow`, `text-shadow`, `transition` are highly stylistic and subjective.
 Their use is specific to the design atheistic of a given system and not universally applied
 - `border` properties are often expressed in context of a design system